temporalio/documentation/docs-src/cli/task-queue/get-build-id-reachability.md

   - command-line-interface-cli
 ---

-Determines if Build IDs may be used for for new, existing, or closed Workflows.
+Determines whether Build IDs can be used for new, existing, or closed Workflows.
-Both the `--build-id` and `--task-queue` flags may be specified multiple times.
+Both the `--build-id` and `--task-queue` options can be specified multiple times.
-Reachability for the provided Build IDs will be checked against all task queues if one isn't provided.
+If a Task Queue isn't provided, reachability for the provided Build IDs is checked against all Task Queues.

 - [--address](/cli/cmd-options/address)